Kryha/KREAd/docs/glossary.md

 ```
 >Assets specified on an Offer's give will be escrowed by Zoe (Agoric's smart contract platform) once they sign the offer transaction, meaning they will no longer be in the user's wallet the unless they cancel the offer before completion.

-Once the market listing is created, it will be visible at kread.app/shop, where any user can buy it (provided they have enough IST to cover the set asking price + fees).
+Once the market listing is created, it will be visible at kread.app/shop (see figure 3), where any user can buy it (provided they have enough IST to cover the set asking price + fees).
 The user sets the asking price via the offer's want property, then Agoric's [Offer Safety](https://docs.agoric.com/glossary/#offer-safety) guarantees they will either receive the asking price and transfer the asset to the buyer, or maintain the right to cancel the offer (and receive their asset back).

 KREAd does not impose a time limit to market entries.
 As long as its creator does not cancel it, it will be available for a counter party to fulfill the offer.